ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_plot.md

 #### clear_data_scope()

-Cleares the complete data scope of a plot, i.e. all scope entities are removed at once.
+Clears the complete data scope of a plot (i.e. all scope entities are removed at once).

 <a id="compolyx.plot_data.PlotData.component"></a>